weewx/weewx/docs_src/reference/skin-options/imagegenerator.md

 #### bottom_label_font_path

-The path to the font to be use for the bottom label.
+The path to the font to be used for the bottom label.
 Optional.
 If not given, or if WeeWX cannot find the font, then the default PIL font will be used.